 The games require an eye tracker.
-They are currently designed to work with the Tobii 4c.
+They are currently designed to work with the Tobii Eye Tracker 4c or 5.
 The games run on Windows 10 and we recommend a 17” screen or larger.
-The games do not currently run on a Mac because there is no Mac compatible eye tracker.
+The games do not currently run on a Mac or Chrome because there are no compatible eye trackers.

 Recommend specifications are on the At-Home Solution page.

 Who can it help?